IssueTrak/coding-standards/git_guidelines.md

 ## Best Practices

+* Bugs are fixed on the main branch and merged or 'cherry-picked' into the appropriate release branch.

 Two things you should never do in git:
 - NEVER force a push
 	- If you find yourself in a situation where your changes can't be pushed upstream, something is wrong.
 Contact another IssueTrak developer for help tracking down the problem.
 - NEVER rebase a branch that you pushed, or that you pulled from another person.
 	- Rebasing published branches can lead to duplicate commits in the shared repository

 ## Terminology & Definitions